Samirnunes/chimera/README.md

 These environment variables give users full control over how `chimera` distributes models, manages worker nodes, and configures networking in a flexible and simple manner.

+## Logging

+The framework uses two dedicated loggers to track system's behavior and latency metrics:

+- Status Logger (chimera_status):
+  Logs general status messages related to the system's operations, such as workflow progress, key events, and high-level actions.
+The logs are saved in the file `chimera_status.log`.

+- Time Logger (chimera_time):
+  Logs latency metrics, then, it's useful for monitoring and debugging time efficiency.
+These logs are stored in the file `chimera_time.log`.

+Both loggers are configured using Python’s built-in logging module, and log messages at the INFO level.
+Each logger writes to its respective log file through a FileHandler.

 ## Examples

 For more examples, see: https://github.com/Samirnunes/chimera-examples